justSomeResearchCode/LLMRestraintInOnlineResearch/1_README.md

  3_ files contain HTML files with code for implementation in online research tools

  4_ files contain code examples to save the variable values to your research tool's database.
-The first one contains code for Qualtrics, which has a JavaScript function to save data in the database, the second one saves the values in hidden input fields.
+The first one contains code for Qualtrics, which has a JavaScript function to save data in the database, the second one saves the values in hidden input fields, which you can adapt for your research tool.

 You will find additional information in the comments of the respective code.